 Instead of embedding environment logic in pipelines, we define it in Git:

-An engineer creates a feature branch and makes a change:
+Create a feature branch and make a change:

-Config Sync applies the change to a sandbox cluster automatically, giving fast feedback without risk.
+Config Sync applies the change to a sandbox cluster automatically from the engineer’s feature branch, giving fast feedback without risk.

 Promotion between environments is handled by changing data, not pipelines.